BAlmeidaS/zettelkasten/Zettelkasten/Probability theory.md

 tags:
   - Russel-n-Norvig-chap-12
 ---

-The tools to deal with degrees of beliefs - or to the uncertain about facts
+The tool to deal with degrees of beliefs - or to the uncertain about facts

 Defined with 3 axioms: